Loading...

 Physical Activity

-Engage in light physical activity, like a short walk, after eating to help with glucose uptake by muscles.
+Engage in light physical activity, such as a short walk after eating, to help your body utilize the glucose more effectively.

 Meal Timing